 “INTO THE FOREST I GO, TO LOSE MY MIND AND FIND MY SOUL” – UNKNOWN

-Daphne Miller, MD, author, Clinical Professor at the University of California, San Francisco and National Parks Services Advocate, takes the stance that research is proving that the solution to various health related issues could be right in front of us, and she writes in A Prescription for Nature:
+Daphne Miller, MD, author, Clinical Professor at the University of California, San Francisco and National Parks Services Advocate, takes the stance that research is proving that the solution to various health-related issues could be right in front of us, and she writes in the article, A Prescription for Nature:

-Miller is merely among many practitioners who have identified the benefits of having a relationship with the great outdoors.
-In the National Geographic Florence Williams writes in her article, “The Nature Cure,” that Cognitive Psychologist, David Strayer hypothesizes that, “being in nature allows the prefrontal cortex, the brain’s command center, to rest and recover like an overused muscle.”
+Miller is merely one of many practitioners who have identified the benefits of having a relationship with the great outdoors.
+In National Geographic, Florence Williams writes in her article, “The Nature Cure,” that Cognitive Psychologist, David Strayer hypothesizes that, “being in nature allows the prefrontal cortex, the brain’s command center, to rest and recover like an overused muscle.”
 Williams further highlights that whether one has time to head out into the woods or simply to a local park or greenspace, this “miracle medicine” is undoubtedly backed by science to have a positive impact on one’s mental health and creativity.

 SO WHAT (ELSE) DO WE KNOW ABOUT NATURE’S MEDICINE?

 Mental health-related problems like anxiety and depression can decrease with a 30 minute walk or jog outside.
 Nature combined with a bit of exercise can increase your happiness hormone and combat any mental health-related issues.

 Are creative thinking and problem solving a part of your job?
 Stuck in a rut?
 Can’t figure out your solution?
 Well, getting outside for a bit of time to breath in some fresh air and clear your head may be the answer to all your work woes.

 With sensory-overload and the demands of life and work, perhaps taking time to search for the calm within the storm is necessary.
 Take a weekend hike or meditate in the park to de-synthesize your overworked senses and relax a little!